nwestbury/pyConnect4/README.md

     piece.py (the graphic piece class)
     tree.py (the minimax tree)
     README.md (this file, using MarkDown)

+All files are in full conformity with PEP8.

 ## Running Connect 4
 To run the game, cd to directory of the game and enter `python3 main.py` in